scaleway/terraform-provider-scaleway/docs/data-sources/secret_version.md

 - `region` - (Defaults to [provider](../index.md#region) `region`) The [region](../guides/regions_and_zones.md#regions)
   in which the resource exists.

+- `project_id` - (Optional) The ID of the project the Secret version is associated with.

 ## Data

 Note: This Data Source give you **access** to the secret payload encoded en base64.